-Why commutation: “My father is 90 years old, God willing, I would like to see him and spend time with him before he passes on.”
-The mere fact that Michael is a paraplegic should be grounds for mercy in the form of clemency or a compassionate release.
+Why commutation: The mere fact that Michael is a paraplegic should be grounds for mercy in the form of clemency or a compassionate release.
 He poses no threat to society and he has paid dearly for his participation and involvement in importing and selling marijuana.
 If Micahel does not receive clemency, he will endure a very painful existence due to the lack of any physical therapy, or medical care necessary for someone with Michael’s handicap.

 Post Release Plans: Michael will live with his brother, Dave.
 He has 8 siblings that will all provide for Michael to assure his transition is a smooth one and to ensure his needs are met.